-Pennsylvania Highlands Community College welcomes applications from international students.
-These students are required to complete the Admissions process three months prior to the semester in which the applicant plans to enroll.
-In addition, the student must submit a copy of his/her VISA to the Admissions Office.
-Please note that Pennsylvania Highlands does not assist international students with obtaining a student visa.
+Pennsylvania Highlands Community College welcomes applications from international students; however, Pennsylvania Highlands does not assist international students with obtaining an F-1 student visa.
+International students are required to complete the Admissions process and submit a copy of his/her VISA to the Admissions Office three months prior to the semester in which the applicant plans to enroll.
 International students are treated as non-residents of the State of Pennsylvania with respect to tuition and fees.
 Questions regarding the acceptance of international students should be directed to the Admissions Office.